Popular on EntSun

 Similar on EntSun

-December's "Third Thursdays" feat. art/dance/music curated by harmolodic jazz scholar & practitioner Matt Lavelle
+A Winter Solstice "Third Thursdays" feat. art/dance/poetry/music curated by harmolodic jazz scholar & practitioner Matt Lavelle

 EntSun News/11006996

-"Third Thursdays" feat.
-Matt Lavelle (musical/visual artist), K.J.
-Holmes (dance artist), with host Dave Bryant (keys), Frederick Williams (bass) & James Kamal Jones (drums), in a multi-faceted artistic improv performance -- Dec.21, 2023.
+December's "Third Thursdays" feat.
+Matt Lavelle (musical/poet/visual artist), K.J.
+Holmes (dance artist), with host Dave Bryant (keyboards), Frederick Williams (bass) & James Kamal Jones (drums), in a multi-faceted artistic improv performance to usher in the winter solstice -- Dec.21, 2023.

-CAMBRIDGE, Mass. - EntSun -- December's special edition of the "Third Thursdays" monthly harmolodic jazz series promises to be a synesthetic evening of art, dance, and music curated by harmolodic scholar and practitioner Matt Lavelle, who is also an instrumentalist (trumpet, alto clarinet) and visual artist in his own right.
+CAMBRIDGE, Mass. - EntSun -- December's special edition of the "Third Thursdays" monthly harmolodic jazz series promises to be a synesthetic evening of art, dance, poetry, and music curated by harmolodic scholar and practitioner Matt Lavelle, who is also a multi-instrumentalist (trumpet, alto clarinet), a visual artist and poet in his own right.

 This "Third Thursdays" performance, ushering in the winter solstice, will also feature Dave Bryant ("Third Thursdays" host/improvising keyboardist), Frederick Williams (bass), and James Kamal Jones (drums), all former colleagues of Ornette Coleman.

-Matt Lavelle notes that December's performance "will attempt to cross the boundaries between painting, music, and dance to build bridges among all three genres.
-Together, the group will create music and movement from the artwork, seeking unity and possibly an entirely new joint artistic space."
+Matt Lavelle notes that December's performance "will attempt to cross the boundaries between painting, music, poetry and dance to build bridges among all these genres.
+Together, the group will create music and movement from the artwork and poetry, seeking unity and possibly an entirely new joint artistic space."

 Listings information for December: